Praqma/smallstep-ca-demo/README.md

 In CI/CD the deployment process is automated.
 Having automated deployments and tests break while waiting for certificate renewal is not an option.

-## Approaches
+# Approaches

 The best way to ensure that any web service is running over HTTPS with a valid certificate is to make it as painless as possible and automated.
 When you deploy a web service it should just happen!

 [LetsEncrypt](https://letsencrypt.org/) made this possible for **public** web services using the Automated Certificate Management Environment ([ACME](https://en.wikipedia.org/wiki/Automated_Certificate_Management_Environment)) protocol.
-Basically, with the ACME protocol a client asks for a certificate, say helloworld.example.com, from a CA that supports the protocol.
-The CA will challenge the client to prove that it is who it says it is.
+Basically, with the ACME protocol a client asks for a certificate, e.g. helloworld.example.com, from a CA that supports the protocol.
+The CA will challenge to prove ownership.
 If the challenge(s) are fulfilled a certificate is issued to the client.

 There are two types of challenges, [HTTP-01](https://letsencrypt.org/docs/challenge-types/#http-01-challenge) and [DNS-01](https://letsencrypt.org/docs/challenge-types/#dns-01-challenge).